 Probiotics have been shown effective against antibiotic-associated diarrhea with the most effective strains identified as being Lactobacillus rhamnosus GG and S. boulardii.
 (18-23)

 Necrotizing enterocolitis is a condition in which portions of the colon undergo tissue death and is a major cause of mortality in sick and premature infants.
 It is also of concern in some elderly populations.
 A review of 11 recent studies has shown that the risk of necrotizing enterocolitis and death is lower in populations treated with probiotics.
 The review concluded that because of the positive results seen in these trials, further randomized, placebo-controlled studies were unnecessary.
 (24)

 Allergic Disorders in Children

-An Italian randomized, double-blind, placebo study conducted in eight Milan hospitals followed 187 children of both sexes aged between 2 and 5 years who presented with allergic symptoms.
+An Italian randomized, double-blind, placebo-controlled study conducted in eight Milan hospitals followed 187 children of both sexes between 2 and 5 years old who presented with allergic symptoms.
 Those children who consumed fermented milk containing Lactobacillus casei for twelve months showed a 33% reduction in their allergic symptoms.
 A genetic analysis in a subgroup of patients showed more probiotic flora in the intestines of the children who improved as against those children who did not receive the fermented milk.
 These results persisted even after the study was concluded.
 (25)

 However, before you get too excited about these results, there have been two recent studies that have found no benefit in using probiotics to prevent allergies.
 (26 – 29) It’s difficult to know if the strains used or the amount or the duration was the problem in these studies.
 Let it serve as a caution that strains that may work for one person may not work for another.